-My research aims to harness genomics and the characterization of evolutionary processes to better understand the ecology of RNA viruses across scales, from within- to between hosts, from small transmission chains to epidemics, and from deep to recent evolutionary processes.
-My group focuses on RNA viruses infecting eukaryotes, from unicellular organisms to whales.
-While I work on a wide range of hosts, I have a special place in my heart for insects (including mosquitoes).
+Our research aims to harness genomics and the characterization of evolutionary processes to better understand the ecology of RNA viruses across scales, from within- to between hosts, from small transmission chains to epidemics, and from deep to recent evolutionary processes.
+The Lequime lab focuses on RNA viruses infecting eukaryotes, from unicellular organisms to whales.
+While we work on a wide range of hosts, we have a special place in my heart for arthropods (mosquitoes, but not only!).

-To explore these questions, I use an integrated combination of “wet” (controlled experiments, fieldwork, high-throughput sequencing) and “dry” (bioinformatics, phylodynamics, modeling, and simulations) approaches.
+To explore these questions, we use an integrated combination of “wet” (controlled experiments, fieldwork, high-throughput sequencing) and “dry” (bioinformatics, phylodynamics, modeling, and simulations) approaches.

 Because of their high mutation rate, within their hosts, viruses exist as a population of variants.
-This “swarm” is shaped by important constraints from their environment (i.e. the host, other viruses, etc.).
+This "swarm" is shaped by important constraints from their 'micro'-environment.
+This includes the host's genetic background, immune responses, drugs, vaccines, and tissue-specific replication dynamics.
+In addition, random effects, such as bottlenecks between tissues or during transmission, also significantly impact viral evolutionary dynamics.

 Ancient virus evolution